theengs/decoder/docs/participate/development.md

         personal information I submit with it, including my sign-off) is maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.

+    (e) I understand and agree that the project maintainers have the right to re-license my contribution under any other license, with or without notice to me.
+By contributing, I waive any claim against the project maintainers relating to the re-licensing of my contribution under a different license, including any claim for royalties or other compensation.
 ```

 This Developer Certificate Of Origin (DCO) was adopted on September 24, 2021.